CGnTLab/tumorQuant/README.md

 ### Example Code

-Here’s an example of how to use tumorQuant:
+Here’s an example of how to use tumorVQ:
 ```bash
 tumorVQ -n Sample1 -s ./data/example/Sample1/Sample1_seg.nii.gz -t1 ./data/example/Sample1/Sample1_t1.nii.gz -a all -o ./Sample1_output
 ```